 The word menopause is one that is becoming spoken more openly about these days and a trend we are also seeing in training and development in awareness training on this topic, to help better inform managers.

-The use of menopause awareness training is a non-medical way of bringing awareness of the general effects of menopause on women.
+The use of menopause awareness training is a non-medical way of bringing awareness to the general effects of menopause on women.
 This is a training area that is gradually increasing in popularity as staff-wellbeing is taken more seriously.